 Yesterday between classes, I looked up from my Kindle to see one of my students repeatedly hitting another boy on the back of the head.
 He was clearly angry and exclaiming something in Korean I couldn’t understand.
 I immediately sat up and started yelling.
 “WHAT ARE YOU DOING?”
 The hitting stopped.
 “BOTH OF YOU OUTSIDE NOW!”

 Which is when the hitter covered his face with his hands and started to cry.

 He wouldn’t move for a moment, planted in the middle of the aisle with his hands over his face, but I nudged him gently on the shoulder and finally managed to usher all of us outside.

 I’ve been teaching this particular class for a few years now, so these boys know each other pretty well.
 There is generally a comfortable atmosphere in the room in which a lot of teasing and joking happens.
-Usually it’s warm-hearted, but can also sometimes get out of hand.
+Usually it’s warm-hearted, but it can sometimes get out of hand.
 There are certainly the occasional emotional crises.